7 Optimistic Books Like Love And Other Words

 Not So Nice Guy is a cute and quick romcom.
 The story is about two best friends who work together.
 They’re both elementary school teachers and have been best friends since orientation when they met, and they knew they clicked.
 Both liked each other, but they didn’t think the other felt the same way because of random things they said over the years.
 One of them was always dating somebody, and one was single.

 At the beginning of this book, something happened!
 One of them broke up with their old girlfriend, and now they have decided to make a move on each other.
-Then you get to follow their romance.
-The book’s first half was boring, and the second half was exciting, but the ending was very simple.
+Then, you get to follow their romance.
+The book’s first half was dull, and the second half was exciting, but the ending was very simple.
 I loved the heroine, but the hero was unlikeable to me.
 Overall, I enjoyed the friendship and romantic tension between them.
 If you like Love And Other Words, you must read it.

 Not So Nice Guy